PhD studentship in the Department of Clinical, Pharmaceutical and Biological Science

 Location: Hatfield, United Kingdom

-Funding for: UK nationals or have permanent residence status
+Funding for: Applicants must be UK nationals or have permanent UK residence status.

 Funding amount: The award includes cover for UK home tuition fees and subject to eligibility a stipend at standard RCUK rates.
-For 2020 – 2021 this is set at £15,285.
+For 2020-2021 this is set at £15,285.
+This studentship is part-funded by QR funds, University of Hertfordshire and covers a three-year PhD.

-BRG sits within the School of Life and Medical Sciences.
 Our research environment is enriched by the diversity of our staff and students and we take a responsible approach towards further progressing inclusivity.
 Overall, 35% of our postgraduate research students are of minority ethnic heritage; 65% self-identify as females; and 16.4% have declared a disability.
 We recognise that subject level trends differ and that nationally, there is much more to be achieved in addressing diversity in the pipeline to success in a research career.
-That is why we whole heartedly encourage applications from people who identify with a protected characteristic; those from areas with traditionally low participation in higher education; and people who are the first to study at university in their family.
+That is why we whole heartedly encourage applications from people who identify with a protected characteristic; those from areas with traditionally low participation in higher education; and people who are the first in their family to study at university.

 Applicants should have a good degree i.e. a 2.1 or higher in biological science or a related subject, or a suitable Master’s degree as well as excellent problem-solving skills.

-To apply for the studentships please complete the application form and email it with a copy of your CV to email@example.com.
-You should provide the title of the PhD project you are applying for in the subject line of the email.
+To apply for the studentships please complete the application form and email it with a copy of your CV, two academic references, a copy of passport photo page, and copies of qualification certificates and transcripts to firstname.lastname@example.org.